PRIDE IN TORONTO IN THE 1970s:

-- in the 1970s marches and parades took place on Saturdays in at least an attempt at visibility and public statement.
+- in the 1970s marches and parades took place on Saturdays in an attempt at visibility and public statement.
 In 1981 this changed to Sundays, which at that time meant no visibility at all given that a puritanical Toronto shut down tight on Sundays.
 Of course it makes no difference now, but it speaks to a difference of intention between 1970s Pride and its 1981 revival.
 The familiar placards of the bathraids protests and the 1970s marches were put down and balloons (which made their first appearance at 1978 Gaydays) were taken up.
 Nobody was forgetting the battles still to be fought but everything has its place and certainly by this point in 1981 a little relief was in order.
 The community itself had become extremely visible and the chance to celebrate was welcome, and most clearly what it wanted.

 - in the 1970s Pride events were held in August, in honour of the August 28, 1971 demonstration on Parliament Hill.
 This was a national event, initiated by Toronto Gay Action with the support and participation of groups across the country.
 The first queer demonstration in the country, the opening note in a cultural and political battle to change the country, it included the reading out on the steps of Parliament of a 13 page set of demands from the Canadian queer community to Canada.
 Picked up by the media across the country, in reality it was the very public announcement to Canada and to queer people of our arrival as a community.

 - in 1981, as mentioned, Toronto Pride events were changed to June to mark Stonewall instead.